The Sky's Gone Out

 The Sky's Gone Out is the third studio album by English gothic rock band Bauhaus, released in 1982 by record label Beggars Banquet.

 The album's production was markedly more difficult than the band's previous records, featuring conflict between the band members and with their record label.
-The album was ultimately not as well-received as their first two albums, though it has received acclaim since its release.
+Critical reception was also more muted than for their previous works, though the album has been more warmly reevaluated over time.

 Background

 Bauhaus' first two albums, In the Flat Field and Mask were both successful for the band and helped to establish Gothic rock as a genre.
 However, during the recording of their third album, The Sky's Gone Out, the band began to experience major conflict with their record label, Beggars Banquet.

 When creating the first single off their third album, the song was produced by Hugh Jones, atypical of the band who usually produced their own music, and subsequently leading to conflict.
 David J explained, "There was so much agonizing over it more from the producer than us."

 The band then filmed a music video for the song, originally intended to show a spirit and "a single dancer with a white face mask and body paint who would come onto the stage whilst the band performed the song and literally 'lift' Peter and give him wings," as the song was about, "a 'fifth member' of the band—a spirit they [The band] felt occupied the stage, lifting them to a higher plane when they were playing well."
 However, the producers changed the video much to the band's displeasure, who refilmed the video using their own money.
 However, according to David J, "We did it.
 Delivered the master to Beggars Banquet.
 Next week—this was at the time of the video jukebox craze—we went into a pub and we see the original horrible version on the video.
 So we immediately rang Beggars Banquet and said; 'What's going on?' and they'd send out the wrong one and it had gone off to TV and everything."